komsan-k/977-220/verilog/xor-nn/nn-tutorial/README.md

-# 🔬 Lab: Implementing a Simple Artificial Neural Network (ANN)
+# 🔬 Python: Implementing a Simple Artificial Neural Network (ANN)

 ## 🧩 1.
 Objective
 This lab introduces the fundamental principles of **Artificial Neural Networks (ANNs)** by implementing a simple feedforward network for logical pattern learning (e.g., XOR function).